bergepro/animasjonThreeJS/readme.md

-# Three.js Starter
+Animation made with ThreeJS

-Courtesy of Bruno Simon of https://threejs-journey.xyz/
+coming live on adress:tba

-## Setup
+## Setup for own use:

 Download [Node.js](https://nodejs.org/en/download/).
 Run this followed commands: